MrNadimi/ClubHub/README.md

 ## Feautures

+* Ability to recognize who changed profile photo and bio

+* Ability to recognize fans

+* Ability to recognize unfollowers

+* Ability to play, share and delete recorded files

-* Ability to record and play records in chat rooms
+* Ability to record in chat rooms

 * Easy detection of people speaking in the chat room